Federica De Bortoli

 Federica De Bortoli (born November 9, 1976) is an Italian voice actress.

 Biography

-De Bortoli contributes to voicing characters in movies, cartoons, and anime.
+Following on the path of her elder sister, Barbara De Bortoli, she entered a career in acting and dubbing as a child.
+Federica De Bortoli contributes to voicing characters in movies, cartoons, and anime.
 Among the actresses she regularly dubs includes Rachel McAdams, Natalie Portman, Isla Fisher and Kristen Stewart.
 She provides the voices of characters such as Darcy in the animated series Winx Club.
 She is also known for providing the voice of the character Bella Swan in the Italian-language version of the Twilight film series.

 She works at LaBibi.it, Dubbing Brothers, Sefit - CDC and other dubbing studios in Italy.
-Her older sister Barbara De Bortoli is also a voice actress.